Policies and Procedures

 Centralia College provides reasonable accommodations to qualified students with disabilities.
 The purpose of this document is to identify the rights and responsibilities of students under the Americans with Disabilities Act of 1990; the Rehabilitation Act of 1973, Section 504; and the Washington State Laws of 1994, Chapter 105.

 To receive reasonable accommodations, students are responsible for requesting accommodations and for providing appropriate documentation regarding the nature and degree of their disability.
 This information must be provided in a timely way, at least six weeks prior to the first day of the quarter they plan to attend.
-If you have started college and realize a disability is interfering with your success or access to services, you may make an appointment with the Director of Center for Disability Services to identify the barriers to your success.
+If you have started college and realize a disability is interfering with your success or access to services, you may make an appointment with the Director of Disability Services to identify the barriers to your success.
 Accommodations are not retroactive, but every effort will be made to work with the student to improve his or her success in college.

 Reasonable accommodations may include, but are not limited to: